 CDC Guidance for people who are immunocompromised

-People with moderately to severely compromised immune systems are especially vulnerable to COVID-19, and may not build the same level of immunity to 2-dose vaccine series compared to people who are not immunocompromised.
+People with moderately to severely compromised immune systems are especially vulnerable to COVID-19, and may not build the same level of immunity from the standard primary vaccine series as people who are not immunocompromised.
 Therefore, CDC recommends an additional dose of the COVID-19 vaccine for everyone who is moderately or severely immunocompromised at the time of vaccination.
 When to get the additional dose depends on which vaccine you received initially.